roupasz/MacOS-Ansible-Bootstrap/README.md

 ## 📝 Overview

-A collection of ansible roles which install macOS related packages,dependencies, plugins, fonts and system settings.
+A set of Ansible roles that automates the package installation and configuration of macOS applications, dependencies, plugins, fonts, and system settings.

 ## 🚀 New System Bootstrap